lmarkus/Scratch101/README.md

 ## Class 2
 Number Guessing Game Part 1 - You guess the computer's number [Link](https://scratch.mit.edu/projects/157331086/)

-Special note: Class 2 should begin with and explanation of Flow Diagrams.
+Special note: Class 2 should begin with an explanation of Flow Diagrams.

 ### Objectives
 * Input / Output